TMGit360/data-modeling-power-bi-AI/README.md

 ### 4.5 _Measures *(Measure Table)*

 A placeholder calculated table used solely to house all certified measures.
 It contains no data of analytical value.
-All 17 measures in this model live here, organised into display folders.
+All 17 measures in this model live here, organized into display folders.

 **Display Folders:** Sales · Time Intelligence · Comparisons · Customer Metrics · Product Metrics · Pareto Analysis · Customer Segmentation · Trending